phillipdunn/Ecommerce/README.md

 A mock e-commerce application.

 - built with create react app
-- using Material-UI, SCSS, fontawesome
+- using Material-UI, react-final-form, SCSS, fontawesome

 ## Running the project